 The delegates concert is an increasingly popular event on the timetable.
 It gives anyone that wants to the chance to get up and perform a solo, duet or ensemble piece to the tutors and other delegates in a friendly non-judgemental environment.
 It’s not compulsory to perform, but since its introduction, we have found that most delegates like to take the chance to have a go and over the years it’s been great to see people’s confidence improve.
 We bring in an experienced pianist for delegates that require piano accompaniment.

-Introduced a couple of years ago, this session, run by experienced conductor and adjudicator David Hirst is a chance to play a small selection of pieces from years past.
+Introduced a few years ago, this session, run by experienced conductor and adjudicator David Hirst is a chance to play a small selection of pieces from years past.
 David’s not looking for a note-perfect performance… the aim is to try and lift the lid on some of these historically important pieces, practice sight reading and learn a little of the history behind them.

 End of course concert

 After the outdoor concert, attention turns to the formal end of course concert.
 This is a formal concert where again members of the public, local bands, friends and families are welcome to attend.
 It takes place in the main school hall at Shirebrook Academy.
-One of our tutors will take on the role of guest soloist and Musical Director Steven Mead alongside David Hirst will take the audience on a journey through the music worked on during the summer school week.
+Tutors will take on the role of guest soloist and Musical Director Steven Mead alongside David Hirst will take the audience on a journey through the music worked on during the summer school week.
 The concert also gives the delegates an opportunity to play and accompany one of the leading lights of the brass banding world.